sillehm/Speeches_that_speak_volumes/README.md

 ## To run the scripts

 As the dataset is too large to store in the repo, use the link above to access the data.
-Download the data and create a folder called  ```data``` within the Speeches_that_speak_volumes folder, along with the other folders in the repo.
+Download the data and create a folder called  ```zip_data``` within the Speeches_that_speak_volumes folder, along with the other folders in the repo.
 If it is the first time running the scripts, a couple lines should be unhastagged (they are marked, "UNCOMMENT FIRST TIME RUNNING") to unzip the data files.
 Then the code will run without making any changes.
-If the data is placed elsewhere, then the path should be updated in the code.
+If the downloaded data is placed elsewhere, then the path should be updated in the code.

 1. Clone the repository, either on ucloud or something like worker2.
 2. From the command line, at the /Speeches_that_speak_volumes/ folder level, run the following lines of code.